Do Go On - 541 - The Freedom House Ambulance Service

 Tank of oxygen.

-The real me is, you know, sensible and positive.
+The real me is sensible and positive.

 That's right.